 In this article, we will discuss the speed of efflux, its calculation, Torricelli’s law, its derivation, venturimeter, its working principle and its working equation.

-As per the Torricelli’s law for Newtonian fluids, the density of efflux of a fluid passing through a sharp edged hole at the bottom of a tank filled with the fluid to a depth of h is the same as the speed that a body would acquire in freely falling condition when falling from a height h.
+As per the Torricelli’s law for Newtonian fluids, the density of efflux of a fluid passing through a sharp-edged hole at the bottom of a tank filled with the fluid to a depth of h is the same as the speed that a body would acquire in a freely falling condition when falling from a height h.

 Consider a tank with a small hole in its side at a height y1 from the bottom, containing a liquid of density ρ.
 The air above the liquid is at pressure P, and its surface is at height y2.